paul-rosero/learning-java/Concepts.md

     Inheritance -
         It lets programmers create new classes that share some of the attributes of existing classes.
 It works by letting a new class adopt the properties of another.
 We call the inheriting class a "subclass" or "child class".
 The original class is called the "parent class".
 We use the keyword "extends" to define a new class that inherits properties from an old class.

+    Encapsulation -
+        The practice of keeping fields within a class private, then providing access to them via public methods.
+It is used with the word "private" before calling the code.
+It's a protective barrier that keeps the data and code safe within the class itself.
+This way we can re-use objects like code components or variables without allowing open access to the data system-wide.
+For example, we may create a piece of code that calls specific data from a database.
+It may be useful to reuse that code with other databases or processes.
+Encapsulation lets us do that while keeping our original data private.
+It also lets us alter our original code without breaking it for others who have adopted it in the meantime.